arista-eosplus/ansible-training/modules/module4/4-0-filters/README.md

 We now have an additional filter function defined named `valid_eos_version`.
 This new function accepts one variable, which will be our EOS version, and uses a regular expression to validate it is a 4.X.X version.
 If the version is not a 4.X.X version an Exception will be raised.
 This is essentially an error in Python.
 If the version is a valid 4.X.X version our function will return True.
 The last item added is that we had to make sure our new filter function `valid_eos_version` is being returned by the `filters` function within our `FilterModule`.

-> Note: within python the **self** variable is a variable that refers to the class object itself.
+> Note: within Python the **self** variable is a variable that refers to the class object itself.

 #### Step 4